 Each year, the Medical Board of California (MBC) receives more than 8,000 complaints about physicians.
 Once a complaint is received, it is reviewed by the MBC’s Central Complaint Unit (CCU) to determine if the issue is within the Board’s jurisdiction.
 If so, then the CCU staff will begin the investigation process.

 Board investigations are the start of the formal process, which may eventually lead to discipline — up to and including revocation.
 If you have been contacted by the Board for an interview regarding a complaint made against you, or if certified medical records and/or a summary of patient care are requested from your practice, it is a serious matter that could jeopardize your ability to practice medicine.
 Your first step should be to contact an experienced California healthcare license defense attorney.

 The MBC enforcement process is complex, with multiple steps at each level — and opportunities for your lawyer to advocate for you.
 If you have received a request for certified medical records or an interview from the MBC, read on to learn what to expect and what you should do in response.

 This letter may also request that the physician provide a narrative summary of the care and treatment provided to the patient.
 In most cases, this narrative must be provided within 14 to 21 days.
-It is vital that you do not submit this written summary without first consulting with a lawyer skilled in handling Medical Board matters, when drafting your summary of care.
+It is vital that you consult with a lawyer skilled in handling Medical Board matters, when drafting your summary of care.

 Your attorney can work collaboratively with you, your supervisors, and/or an expert evaluator to develop an appropriate response.
-In addition to a statement, the Board may also allow for the submission of on-point literature or on topic continuing education courses.
+In addition to a statement, the Board may also allow for the submission of on-point literature, on-topic continuing education courses, and evidence of mitigation.